Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

 # Securing ASP.NET Web API endpoints - Using OWIN, OAuth 2.0 and Claims

 In this post we're going to create some simple endpoints using ASP.NET Web API, [OWIN](http://owin.org/) and OAuth 2.0.
 To secure Controller endpoints we are using a custom claims attribute.
 We will issue a [JSON Web Token](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html), JWT, containing claims, that the client will use when calling the API.

+OAuth 2.0 specifies four roles, Resource Owner, Client, Resource Server and Authorization Server.
+In our solution we combine the two latter roles in one single server.
+Other solutions separate these roles allowing the same Authorization Server to be used by multiple applications.

-We're going to do this from scratch, not via any of the templates (SPA, Web API).
+We're going to implement OAuth 2.0 without using any of the default templates (SPA, Web API).

 ### Scenario
 We have a JavaScript web client that should be able to talk to our API.
 The API requires all requests to be authorized.

 There are many options for securing our API.

-We could use a static Api key distributed to every client.
+We could use a static API key distributed to every client.
 However, a static API key is not ideal for our use case, since it would be easy for anyone to get hold of the API key in clear text from the client.
 Instead we have to get an API key per client user.

 We could implement a custom API key solution, but why implement a custom one when there are standards like OAuth 2.0.
 OAuth 2.0 is an authorization framework that allows us to issue and consume tokens in standardized and interoperable manner.